sw1562776/milky-addon/README.md

 ### Borrowed Magic

 - BoostedBounce
-  - Ported from Jeff Mod and adapted for Minecraft 1.21.4 with a reworked soft-collision check and a build-in elytra/gold wear swap.
+  - Ported from Jeff Mod and adapted for Minecraft 1.21.4 with a reworked soft-collision check and a build-in elytra/gold auto-replace.
 - Cruise
   - Ported from Jeff Mod, with Elytra auto-replace added and modules combined.